 - Medications to treat other complications.
 Your doctor may prescribe other medications as needed to treat problems such as muscle spasticity, urinary or bowel dysfunction, depression, or other complications associated with transverse myelitis.

-Other therapies focus on long-term recovery and care:
+Additional therapies focus on long-term recovery and care:

 - Moderate disability.
 These people are mobile, but may have difficulty walking, numbness or tingling, and bladder and bowel problems.

 It's difficult to predict the course of transverse myelitis.
-Generally, people who experience a rapid onset of signs and symptoms have a worse prognosis than do those with relatively slower onset.
+Generally, people who experience a rapid onset of signs and symptoms have a worse prognosis than do those with a relatively slower onset.